gjhami/LinkSiren/README.md

 ```
 linksiren generate --help
 usage: linksiren generate [-h] -a ATTACKER [-n PAYLOAD]

+Output specified payload file to the current directory instead of a remote location.

 options:
   -h, --help            show this help message and exit